Ansford Academy Contribution to the Local Offer

 14. Specialist services and expertise available at, or accessed by, the Academy.

 Our SENCo is fully qualified and accredited and is able to assess the needs of our students.
-As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: Educational Psychologist Service (Sam Hutton), school nurse (Mrs McMullen), clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services including - Locality Teams and Social Workers.
+As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: Educational Psychologist Service (Dawn Thorley), school nurse (Mrs. McMullen), clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services - including Locality Teams and Social Workers.

 15. Training for the staff supporting children with SEN.